The New Vestibular Rehabilitation Approach

 - distorted or fluctuating hearing

-- tinnitus (ringing, roaring, buzzing, or other noises in ear, sensitivity to loud noises
+- tinnitus (ringing, roaring, buzzing, or other noises in ear, as well as sensitivity to loud noises

 COGNITIVE AND PSYCHOLOGICAL: